-Every student is expected to complete registration before the first day of classes in each semester.
-Students are advised to see their assigned departmental advisor during the pre-registration period specified in the Academic Calendar to select courses for the next semester.
-Students are officially registered for a course only when they have completed all procedures applying to registration including making full-payment or satisfactory payment arrangements for any outstanding balance.
+Every student is expected to complete registration before the first day of classes each semester.
+Students are advised to see their assigned departmental Advisor during the pre-registration period specified in the Academic Calendar to select courses for the next semester.
+Students are officially registered for a course only when they have completed all procedures applying to registration, including making full-payment or payment arrangements for any outstanding balance.
 Students not officially registered for a course will not receive credit for the course at the end of the semester.

 Credit will not be accepted for a course in which a student is not officially registered, nor will credit be granted for the same course twice.